oesteban/hcph-sops/docs/data-collection.md

 - [ ]	Bring back the box and the base at CIBM EEG lab.
 Put the keys back under old Nora’s desk.
 - [ ]	Fix the ET with the scotch at the chariot.
 - [ ]	Bring back the chariot and the TMS laptop at the TMS lab

-### Acknowledgment
-We greatly thank Benedetta Franceschiello for her help to setup the eye-tracker.
-All the guidelines regarding the eye-tracker come from her SOP document.